 Special Offers and Updates

-We may send all new members a welcoming email to verify password and username.
-Established members will occasionally receive information on products, services, urgent issues, and our newsletter.
-Out of respect for the privacy of our users, you may opt to not receive these types of communications.
+We may send a welcoming email to all users who register to verify password and username.
+Established users who consent to do so will occasionally receive information on products, services, urgent issues, and our newsletter.
+Out of respect for the privacy of our users, you may opt to stop receiving these types of communications at any time.
 Please see the Choice/Opt-out Section.

 We communicate with users on a regular basis to provide requested services.
 In regards to issues relating to their account, we reply via email or phone in accordance with the user's wishes.

 Though we make every effort to preserve user privacy, we may need to disclose personal information wherein we have a good-faith belief that such action is necessary to comply with a current judicial proceeding, a court order, or legal process.